wxGlade/wxGlade/sphinx/tutorial.rst

 *********************************************************************

 We need almost the same combination of sizer+label+text for the second value and the result, so we'll copy the horizontal sizer including it's content from the first to the third and fifth slot of the vertical sizer.
-Having done so, we will modify the label fields of the newly copied wxStaticText widgets to ``Value 2`` and ``Result`` (consistent with the layout for the calculator presented on the :doc:`wxbasics` page).
+Having done so, we will modify the label fields of the newly copied wxStaticText widgets to :guilabel:`Value 2` and :guilabel:`Result` (consistent with the layout for the calculator presented on the :doc:`wxbasics` page).
 |br|
 After that, we'll add the "Operator" radio box and the buttons.